brettwooldridge/HikariCP/README.md

 :watch:``leakDetectionThreshold``<br/>
 This property controls the amount of time that a connection can be out of the pool before a message is logged indicating a possible connection leak.
 A value of 0 means leak detection is disabled.
-While the default is 0, and other connection pool implementations state that leak detection is "not for production" as it imposes a high overhead, at least in the case of HikariCP the imposed overhead is only 5μs (*microseconds*) split between getConnection() and close().
-Maybe other pools are doing it wrong, but feel free to use leak detection under HikariCP in production environments if you wish.
 Lowest acceptable value for enabling leak detection is 10000 (10 secs). *Default: 0*

 :negative_squared_cross_mark:``initializationFailFast``<br/>
 This property controls whether the pool will "fail fast" if the pool cannot be seeded with